The third commandment seems simple enough:

 Translated literally it means, “Do not take up the name of the Lord your God in vain, for the Lord will not clear one who takes God’s name in vain.”

 Sounds simple, but if we look more closely, every phrase invites interpretation.
-Take that first verb, tissa–literally it means to take up, lift or carry, but it is associated with a broad range of activities in the Torah, from lifting and looking to counting and favoring, to remembering and, in the sad case of Pharaoh’s baker, to execution.
-But what does tissa mean here?
+Take that first verb, tissa.
+Literally it means to take up, lift or carry, but tissa is associated with a broad range of activities in the Torah, from lifting and looking to counting and favoring, to remembering, receiving, and, in the sad case of Pharaoh’s baker, to execution.
+What does it mean here?
 How do you lift or carry a name?

-Despite this verb’s ambiguity, there is a long tradition of reading it specifically as a prohibition on speaking, for example by making a false oath in God’s name.
+Despite this verb’s ambiguity, there is a long tradition of reading tissa in the Decalogue specifically as a prohibition on misspeaking, for example by making a false oath in God’s name.
 Here is the JPS translation (2023) of Exodus 20:7, and its twin, Deuteronomy 5:12:

 You shall not swear falsely by the name of the ETERNAL your God; for GOD will not clear one who swears falsely by that name.

-This rendering is a mess for multiple reasons, most notably because it seems to be translating a different verse altogether, Leviticus 19:12.
+This rendering is problematic for multiple reasons, most notably because it seems to translate a different verse altogether (Leviticus 19:12)!
 That verse reads, וְלֹא־תִשָּׁבְעוּ בִשְׁמִי לַשָּׁקֶר, do not swear falsely by My name.
 That verse in Leviticus mentions an oath, and that verse mentions falsehood.
-But our verse in Exodus, the third commandment, says neither.
+But the third commandment, in both Exodus and Deuteronomy, says neither.
 It bans carrying God’s name in vain.
 It doesn’t mention an oath, and it doesn’t say falsely.
-Did JPS just translate the wrong verse?
+Did JPS translate the wrong verse?

-What about that last phrase, “in vain,” לשוא?
-Once again JPS translates not the word in this verse in Exodus but rather the one in Leviticus, לַשָּׁקֶר “falsely” and once again, it leans on an ancient rabbinic reading.
+What about that last phrase, “in vain,” la-shav?
+Once again JPS translates not the word in this verse in Exodus but rather the one in Leviticus, la-sheker “falsely” and once again, it leans on an ancient rabbinic reading.
 This time, JPS draws on a different rabbinic source, Talmud Tractate Shevuot (22a).
 Reading these varied verses together, the rabbis come to understand that a vain oath is either one that is false, or even one that is true, but pointless.
-For example, if I swore that this podium is made of solid gold, that would be an obvious falsehood and an offense to the divine name.
-But if I instead swore in God’s name that this podium is made of wood, that obviously true statement would also be pointless and in a different way would also devalue the divine name.
+For example, if I swore that a wooden podium is actually made of solid gold, that would be an obvious falsehood and an offense to the divine name.
+But if I instead swore in God’s name that it is made of wood, that obviously true statement would also be pointless and in a different way would also devalue the divine name.

 The JPS translation of the third commandment is thus inaccurate, but as an interpretation it respects rabbinic tradition, and I don’t disagree with the resulting message.
 We are commanded to take care with our speech, especially when we invoke God’s name.
-This lesson feels especially relevant in a historical moment when truth is constantly undermined by statements made by powerful public figures that are patently false, and also by statements that are unworthy–boastful claims that degrade the speaker and speech itself.
+This lesson feels especially relevant in a historical moment when truth is constantly undermined by powerful public figures making patently false statements and also by statements that are unworthy–boastful claims that degrade the speaker and speech itself.

 Nevertheless, the third commandment does not actually refer to speech.
-It actually says. לֹא תִשָּׂא אֶת־שֵׁם־ה׳ אֱלֹקיךָ לַשָּׁוְא, “don’t take up the name of the Lord your God in vain.”
-Shall we see what that verse, taken literally, might mean?
+It says, לֹא תִשָּׂא אֶת־שֵׁם־ה׳ אֱלֹקיךָ לַשָּׁוְא, “don’t take up the name of the Lord your God in vain.”
+What might this verse, taken literally, mean?
 Here are two possibilities:

-Umberto Cassuto was a rabbi and Bible scholar born in Italy where he was chief rabbi of Florence, and then a professor at the University of Rome La Sapienza.
-Under pressure from the fascists, he left Rome in 1939 and joined the faculty of the Hebrew University in Jerusalem, where he taught until his death in 1951.
+Umberto Cassuto was a rabbi and Bible scholar born in Italy where he became chief rabbi of Florence, and then a professor at the University of Rome La Sapienza.
+Under pressure from the fascists, he was driven from his position and left Rome in 1939, joining the faculty of the Hebrew University in Jerusalem, where he taught until his death in 1951.
 In his Exodus commentary, Cassuto says that the third commandment applies not only to speaking falsely in God’s name, but also to any action that would associate divinity with a “valueless purpose” or a “worthless practice.”
 The issue is not of speech alone, but of association–do not associate the great name of God with a flawed, human, temporal purpose.
 I’ll extrapolate–resist attempts to invest political structures like the government or even the nation with the authority of heaven.
+Cassuto certainly suffered from the grandiose aspirations of the Italian government of Mussolini.
+Perhaps this experience informed his reading of the verse.

 Nechama Leibowitz quotes Cassuto in her Torah commentary and adds that Martin Buber and Franz Rosenzweig had a similar idea in their German translation of the Torah.
 She suggests that the third commandment points to a category error–do not act as if our own fallible human institutions are divine.

-This more literal reading of the third commandment is especially important in an era of authoritarianism, when governments assert the right to bend reality to their will, pushing aside moral compunctions and conventions of accountability in order to establish their absolute control.
-In claiming ultimate authority for themselves, such politicians put on airs as if they were not just leaders, but gods.
+This more literal reading of the third commandment is especially important in an era of increasing authoritarianism, when governments assert the right to bend reality to their will, pushing aside moral compunctions and conventions of accountability in order to establish their absolute control.
+In claiming ultimate authority for themselves, such politicians put on airs as if they were not only leaders, but gods.
+They frequently cite God in their speeches and denounce political opponents as heretics.
 This is an even more alarming development than dishonest speech.
 It turns the divine name into a token of power, stripping it of sanctity, and making it a crude political currency.
 This is quite literally חילול השם, the desecration of the divine name.
 And while it is easy to fault our political opponents for this error, we ought to look within, to check whether we also are inclined to claim too much moral authority for ourselves.
 The third commandment then is a call for humility.

-If the ancient rabbis read תִשָּׂא as vain speech invoking God, and modern scholars understood it also to warn us not to ascribe divinity to that which is transient, Rabbi Wittenberg adds a spiritual aspect to the command.
+If the ancient rabbis read the third commandment to prohibit false or vain speech invoking God, and modern scholars understood it also to warn not to ascribe divinity to that which is transient, Rabbi Wittenberg adds a spiritual aspect to the command.
 We always carry God’s name, whether we realize it or not.
+How do we do it?

-How do we carry God’s name?
 Deuteronomy 28:10 says, וְרָאוּ כׇּל־עַמֵּי הָאָרֶץ כִּי שֵׁם ה׳ נִקְרָא עָלֶיךָ וְיָרְאוּ מִמֶּךָּ׃, all people can see that God’s name is written, or read upon you.
 But where?
 Where is the divine name written?
 Some of us wear tefillin and form the name Shadai on our skin each morning.
 Is that it?
 Or is it because we Jews come from Judah, יהודה, whose name contains the divine name?
-To get mystical for a moment, when the divine name is written vertically it looks a bit like a human figure, and the Zohar in Yitro has a long passage about human physiognomy as a map to the divine realm.
+The Zohar in Yitro includes a long passage about human physiognomy as a map to the divine realm.
+The Jewish body is thus marked by the divine name, in addition to the tzelem or “divine image” shared by all humans since creation.